incorporating soil assay, analysis and recommendations. How to interpret a soil analysis. Study includes nutrient balancing,

 |Training Programs... at "a school of a different order"

 programs.
-We are offering five-day programs but encourage you to
+We are offer a five-day program but encourage you to

-arrive the Sunday afternoon before the session begins and you are
+arrive the Sunday evening before the session begins and we will finish late

 Each course will include intensive classroom study and exposure to